-D. Capital Construction Information Technology Projects:
+C. Capital Information Technology Projects:

-"Information technology" projects are defined as information technology and computer-based equipment and related services designed for the storage, manipulation, and retrieval of data by electronic and mechanical means, or both.
+Information technology (IT) projects are defined as IT and computer-based equipment and related services designed for the storage, manipulation, and retrieval of data by electronic and mechanical means, or both.
 The term includes, but is not limited to:

-- 1) Central processing units, servers for all functions, and equipment and systems supporting communications networks; - 2) All related services, including feasibility studies, systems design, software development, system testing, external off-site storage, and network services, whether provided by State employees or others; - The systems, programs, routines, and processes used to employ and control the capabilities of data processing hardware, including operating systems, compilers, assemblers, utilities, library routines, maintenance routines, applications, application testing capabilities, storage system software, handheld device operating systems, and computer networking programs; and - 4) The application of electronic information processing hardware, software, or telecommunications to support State government business processes.
+- 1. Central processing units, servers for all functions, and equipment and systems supporting communications networks; - 2.
+All related services, including feasibility studies, systems design, software development, system testing, external off-site storage, and network services, whether provided by State employees or others; - 3.
+The systems, programs, routines, and processes used to employ and control the capabilities of data processing hardware, including operating systems, compilers, assemblers, utilities, library routines, maintenance routines, applications, application testing capabilities, storage system software, handheld device operating systems, and computer networking programs; and - 4.
+The application of electronic information processing hardware, software, or telecommunications to support State government business processes.

-Capital Construction Information Technology requests are evaluated and prioritized by CCHE alongside all other capital projects and they are submitted to OSPB and the Joint Technology Committee (JTC) of the General Assembly.
+Capital construction information technology requests are evaluated and prioritized by CDHE and CCHE alongside all other capital projects and they are submitted to OSPB and the Joint Technology Committee (JTC) of the General Assembly.